Rattail (hairstyle): Cultural prevalence

 The rattail can be traced back to China during the 17th century when the Manchu took over and established the Qing Dynasty.
-It was known as the Manchu Queue.
+It was known as the Manchu queue.
 In the 1980s, Vietnamese refugees fled to Australia and the United States.
 The Vietnamese youths were known to have rattails and popularized them throughout Western culture.
-Polynesians also have a variant of the rattail called the "horsetail".
-They are usually thicker and more popular today within Australia/New Zealand youths.
+Polynesians also have a variant of the rattail called the "horsey" or the "horsetail".
+They are usually thicker and more popular today within Australian/New Zealand youths.
 The rattail is usually associated with Asian youths, while the horsetail is more associated with Polynesian youths.

 Some punks and rivetheads have been known to sport rattails, although in a much more punk fashion, sometimes with the tail dyed a different color than the rest of the hair or by shaving the rest of the head, leaving only the tail.
 It is a very popular hairstyle in Broome, Western Australia, and New Zealand, especially among boys, and is sometimes combined with shaved sides as a soft fauxhawk.

 New Kids On The Block performer Jordan Knight wore a long braided rattail for much of his time with the band, which helped further the style's popularity.